petitnau/algoml/contracts/amm/README.md

 Since the ratio between the token reserves can change unpredictably upon swap operations, specifying an exact amount of units of `t0` and `t1` to deposit could make the deposit operation never enabled.
 To overcome this issue, the `deposit` clause allows users to specify a *lower bound* on the amount of `t0` and `t1` in the function parameters, and to actually deposit an *upper bound* through the `@pay` preconditions.

-The difference between the paid upper bounds and the actual units that will be deposited in the AMM is recorded in the local state
-(in variables `t0_reserved` and `t0_reserved`), and can be redeemed later on through the `get_excess` clauses.
-The same holds for the units of minted tokens obtained upon the deposit, which are recorded in the local variable `minted_reserved`.

 ```java
 @pay $v0_highb of glob.t0 : * -> escrow
 @pay $v1_highb of glob.t1 : * -> escrow